dfinity/sdk/docs/concepts/canister-metadata.md

 ### `dfx:wasm_url`

-A URL to download canister Wasm module which will be deployed locally.
+A URL to download canister wasm module which will be deployed locally.

 This section must be set explicitly.

-### `dfx:wasm_hash`
+### `dfx:wasm_hash` (optional)

-SHA256 hash of the Wasm module to be downloaded from `dfx:wasm_url`.
+SHA256 hash of the wasm module to be downloaded from `dfx:wasm_url`.

 This section is optional.
-It is required when the Wasm module to be downloaded is different from the canister on chain.
+It is required when the wasm module to be downloaded is different from the canister on chain.

-When this metadata is provided, it will be used to verify the integrity of the downloaded Wasm module.
+When this metadata is provided, it will be used to verify the integrity of the downloaded wasm module.

 When it is not provided, the hash of the on chain canister will be used.